-Prereq.: MUS 121 (C- or higher).
+Prereq.: MUS 121 (C- or higher); open only to Music majors or minors; or permission of instructor.
+Coreq.: MUS 116.
 Homophonic texture and diatonic harmonic relations, form, and analysis.
-Open only to music majors, minors, or permission of instructor.
-To be taken con- currently with MUS 116.
-Spring.

-MUS 140 Ensemble 1
+MUS 140 Ensemble '

 Prereq.: Permission of instructor through audition.
 Study and performance for ensembles for various combinations.
 May be repeated for credit with different content.
 This course does not satisfy ensemble degree requirements for Music majors (except B.A. in Jazz Studies).